|Colors:||Blue, White, Black, Cream, Tabby, Torti, Bi-Color, Calico|

-Male Manx cats generally weight 2-3 pounds more than female cats, and stand a few inches taller.
-Temperament wise, both male and female personalities will be partially determined by spaying or neutering.
+Male Manx cats generally weigh 2–3 pounds more than female cats and stand a few inches taller.
+Temperament-wise, both male and female personalities will be partially determined by spaying or neutering.
 Most cats tend to have calmer personalities after being spayed or neutered.
 Unless you plan on breeding, having your cat “fixed” will help ward off any anti-social behavior.

 Their lack of a tail instantly recognizes Manx cats.
 However, not all of these cats are lacking a tail.
 Some even have full-sized tails, while others can have partial tails.
 Cats without a tail are usually a bit more expensive than those with a tail.

-Besides these tails, these cats can come in all different patterns and colors.
-They can have long hair or short hair.
+Besides these tails, these cats can come in all different patterns and colors and they can have long hair or short hair.
 It just depends on the coloration of their parents and the genes they inherit.

 They are somewhat prone to some unique health problems because of their shorter tails.
-Their spines can be affected, which can cause damage and underhand some of their organs’ function.
+Their spines can be affected, which can cause damage and underhand some of their organ functions.
 Luckily, many of these cats are health tested before being placed in homes, which prevents some of the problems from forming later in adulthood.

-These cats are surprisingly not very expensive.
-They are relatively cheap when compared to other purebred cats.
+These cats are surprisingly not very expensive and are relatively cheap when compared to other purebred cats.

 - 3 Little-Known Facts About Manx Cats